you-zhou/notes/dev.md

 does not include the end index.

 * The first index is optional.
 If the first index is missing, the slice defaults to starting from the first item of the list (the zeroth item):
+`my_pets = ["dog", "cat", "bird"]`
 `print(my_pets[:2])`
 ['dog', 'cat']
+* A negative index can be used in the start location or ending location.
+The index -1 represents the last item.

 ### set
 Unordered collection that cannot contain duplicates.